The Waves are attempting to qualify for the NCAA Championships for the 12th time.

 Jeff Golden's photos of the 2014 Bruin Wave Invitational, at which Pepperdine finished second.

 During her tenure, Gibbs has taken a program that started out with limited resources and funding and turned it into one of national prominence.
-Through her tireless work ethic and diligent recruiting, Gibbs has Pepperdine contending for a national championship on a yearly basis.
+Through her tireless work ethic and diligent recruiting, Gibbs has had Pepperdine in contention for a national championship multiple times.

-The last 14 seasons have established Pepperdine as one of the nation’s top golf programs.
+The last 18 seasons have established Pepperdine as one of the nation’s top golf programs.
 The Waves have appeared in the NCAA Championships 11 times, with eight top-10 finishes and four top-five showings, including a program-best second-place result in 2003.
-Her players have earned All-American honors 23 times.

-Gibbs has led Pepperdine to West Coast Conference championships in 14 of the last 15 years, including a current streak of 11 titles that began in 2002.
-Over the course of her career, the Waves have won 41 team tournament titles and have had 41 individual medalist honors.
+Gibbs has led Pepperdine to West Coast Conference championships in 17 of the last 19 years, including a streak of 14 titles that ran from 2002-15.
+Over the course of her career, the Waves have won 49 team tournament titles and have had 47 individual medalist honors.

 She has also been honored twice as Pepperdine’s Coach of the Year (1998-99 and 2002-03).

 In addition to securing the use of four quality facilities for practice purposes, Gibbs has helped improve the on-campus practice facilities at Pepperdine and has stepped up the Waves’ recruiting efforts.
 In 2007, the program fundraising efforts during Gibbs’ tenure went over $1 million.